Kayli/logspub/dev-distributed.md

 - must have layer to decouple from specific vendors

 - dapr (distributed application runtime) [^1]
-  - unified wrapper for pubsub, rpc, configuration, instrumentation
+  - unified wrapper for typical cloud services
+  - rpc, configuration, instrumentation
+  - pubsub
     - can use redis for pubsub
-    - can be run in 'append only file' mode with fsync at every query to provide stong guarantees
+      - run in 'append only file' mode with fsync at every query to provide stong guarantees
+  - key-value store
+    - use to store shared configuration

 ## references